Can't pay business rates? A Worried Director's Guide

 Can my business rate value be challenged?

-A company voluntary arrangement (CVA) is therefore an option.
-This is a formal deal which allows up to 60% of unsecured debt to be written off so you have substantially less to pay back in a debt repayment plan.
+• Company Voluntary Arrangement (CVA): A CVA is a formal deal which allows up to 60% of unsecured debt to be written off so you have substantially less to pay back.
 The local council lists as an unsecured creditor in a CVA, so a proportion of business rate debt can actually be written off.

-Alternate sources of finance should be considered since new funding could free up cash flow and allow you to settle some financial commitments.
-See various options here.
+• Alternative Finance: Alternate sources of finance should be considered since new funding could free up cash flow and allow you to settle some financial commitments.

-A creditors voluntary liquidation (CVL) may be an option you resort to – this is when the company director decides to liquidate the insolvent business.
+• Creditors Voluntary Liquidation (CVL): A CVL may be an option you resort to – this is when the company director decides to liquidate the insolvent business.

 • Reminder letter (giving 7 days to pay)

-• Issuing a summons (the council inform you their attention to apply for a liability order)
+• Issuing a summons (the council inform you of their intention to apply for a liability order)

 • Liability order goes ahead